JuliaDatabases/ODBC.jl/docs/src/index.md

 Constructors:

 `ODBC.DSN(dsn, username, password) => ODBC.DSN`
-`ODBC.DSN(connection_string) => ODBC.DSN`
+`ODBC.DSN(connection_string; prompt::Bool=true) => ODBC.DSN`
 `ODBC.disconnect!(dsn::ODBC.DSN)`

 The first method attempts to connect to a pre-defined DSN that has been pre-configured through your system's ODBC admin console.
 Settings such as the ODBC driver, server address, port #, etc. are already configured, so all that is required is the username and password to connect.

 The second method takes a full connection string.
 Connection strings are vendor-specific, but follow the format of `key1=value1;key2=value2...` for various key-value pairs, typically including `Driver=X` and `Server=Y`.
 For help in figuring out how to build the right connection string for your system, see [connectionstrings.com](https://www.connectionstrings.com/).
+There is also a `prompt` keyword argument that indicates whether a driver-specific UI window should be shown if there are missing connection string key-value pairs needed for connection.
+If being run non-interactively, set `prompt=false`.

 `ODBC.disconnect!(dsn)` can also be used to disconnect.